Michael Cates, Lucasian Professor #19 (followed Michael Green #18)

 https://81018.com/chart/ The universe, all time, all space, and everything everywhere

 Dear Professor Michael Cates:

-It’s quite enough that gentle Neil Turok is beating up on the big bang;
+It’s quite enough that seemingly gentle Neil Turok is beating up on the big bang;

 My analysis is still quite rough, but hopefully not for too much longer.

-Simple, logical.
-Space and time are sweetly derivative of light.
+Simple, logical, space and time are sweetly derivative of light and dimensionless constants.

 Finite-infinite relations are restored as continuity, symmetry, and harmony.